thenumbernine/lua-jni/README.md

 # TODO

 - generics
+- functions / lambdas
 - I'm not building proper reflection for arrays I think ...
-- functions / lambdas
+I'm using getFields()/getMethods(), but then I still have to explicitly grab the default ctor or the toString(), so maybe I should use getDeclaredFields()/getDeclaredMethods() and then manaully search inheritence myself?
+But then should I be caching the class tree refs to parent myself too?
+- call resolve score should consider subclass distances instead of just IsAssignableFrom.
+See the note on caching the whole inheritence structure.
 - I'm setting up the initial classes used for java, reflection, etc in JNIEnv's ctor ...
 I'm using my class system itself to setup my class system ...
 I should just replace this with direct JNI calls to make everything less error prone.
-- call resolve score should consider subclass distances instead of just IsAssignableFrom
 - some kind of Lua syntax sugar for easy nonvirtual calls ... right now you have to do something like `obj:_method{name=name, sig=sig, nonvirtual=true}(obj, ...)`
 - some automatic way to call Java to LuaJIT without providing my own class (tho that works) ... bytecode / runtime-class creation
 - maybe make a specific `java.thread` subclass centered around [`lua-thread`](http://github.com/thenumbernine/lua-thread)'s "thread.lite", but honesty it is slim enough that I don't see the reason why.